 Your minimum monthly repayments would likely be in the region of £30 (the greater of £25 or 1% of the remaining balance), but should be at least £83.33 if you want to clear the balance without paying interest.

 If you borrowed £3,000 with a loan with a 3.5% APR and a 36 month term, it'd cost you £3,164.62 in total, your monthly repayments would be fixed at £87.91.

 So with a money transfer credit card you could have avoided £164.62 of interest charges, provided you repaid the full balance before the 0% period expires.

-If you wish to borrow larger sums of money, or repay longer term, a loan may be more suitable than a money transfer card.
+If you wish to borrow larger sums of money, or repay over a longer term, a loan may be more suitable than a money transfer card.

 With loans the price is fixed for the entire repayment term, meaning you can see exactly how much a loan will cost you upfront.
 This can make loans more straightforward to compare than credit cards on a cost basis.

 However, loans are less flexible than credit cards.
 Your monthly repayments are fixed and you must meet them all in order to avoid defaulting.